-Our own 'social mapping' platform
+Our original 'social mapping' platform

-Open Green Map was designed and built for and by Green Map Makers!
+the Open Green Map was designed and built for and by Green Map Makers!

 Also know as “OGM”, the first version of this popular platform debuted in 2009 at OpenGreenMap.org/home.
 Winning several important awards for its design and purpose, OGM empowered more than 500 new Green Map projects in its first decade and supported the expansion of existing projects with its advanced capabilities, 9 language interface, more features and apps, including the Mobile Site Collector, a dynamic web app that supported data gathering on the go, even offline, in 13 languages.

 Excitingly, that web app led to the new OGM2!
 Thanks to the ongoing work of the GIS Collective in Berlin, Open Green Maps can be made on this new and improved platform today, while the platform is in 'beta'!
 Among the features:

 • You can add your own icon sets!

 • As a responsive website, the maps can be added to or viewed on phones, tablets or the desktop.

 • You can import existing data as CSV files or export the data in multiple formats.

 • You can use any language on the content you add, and now OGM2 has its first 3 translated interfaces.

 OGM2's Story page is kept updated with new features at GreenMap.org/stories/ogm2.